Healthiest Fire Department Challenge

 Smallwood-Mongaup Valley Fire Department #30: Rebecca Wood

-White Lake Fire Department #35: Brendon Cunningham
+White Lake Fire Department #35: Brendon & Josh Cunningham

 Woodbourne Fire Department #37: James Tavormina & Maurice Loucks